The Samuel T. Orton Award The International Dyslexia Association’s (IDA) highest honor, recognizing a person or persons or who have:

 The Pinnacle Award Created to recognize an individual with dyslexia who has publicly acknowledged such, has made significant achievements in his/her field of interest, is leading a successful life and is a role model for others with dyslexia.
 The Pinnacle Award recognizes a person or persons or who has publicly acknowledged that he or she is dyslexic and has achieved a high level of success and or prominence in any chosen field.

-Presidential Award of Excellence Award created in 2013 to honor an individual who tirelessly aims to improve the lives of those with dyslexia.
+Excellence in Leadership Award created in 2013 to honor an individual who tirelessly aims to improve the lives of those with dyslexia.
 This award is given in recognition of excellence in service to individuals with dyslexia, their families, and the greater community.